hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Cacti.md

 2. Eliminating and merging redundant packages,
 3. Finally consolidating packages as per our target architecture (this may be too ambitious for 2024, given other priorities in the roadmap).
 4. Adding more plugins for other forms of DLTs and also legacy/centralized systems that need to trade assets.
+5. Issuance of the much anticipated v2.0.0 final/GA/etc. release in Q1 or Q2 the latest!

 ## Help Required